Çavit produced a couple of dance camps in Connecticut.

 Michael and Mary Ann Herman occasionally conducted family folk dancing on Sundays during which they incorporated a year-end Festival and Workshop into their schedule. Çavit was one of the workshop teachers.

 Çavit is doing amazingly well for his respectable age of 80 (2013) and is not on the teaching circuit anymore.
-He is retired and living in Stockholm, Sweden.
+He is retired and living in Stockholm, Sweden, teaching modern dance and jazz dance.
 The photo, above, was taken at a dance party in Tokyo, Japan in October of 2013.
 He likes to keep in contact with all of his folk dance friends around the world.

 Çavit made three 78rpm recordings on the Folk Dancer label, playing zurna, lyra, and clarinet: